 - June 8th, 2022 – New York legislators issue a guideline for stablecoins indicating that all stablecoins must be fully backed.
 All stablecoin issuers must have clear redemption and backing of dollar-pegged stablecoins.

-- June 7th, 2022 – Senators Lummis and Gillibrand introduced the “Responsible Financial Innovation Act” seeking to act as a new federal law for stablecoins exempting these digital assets from taxes for small-scale payments under 200 USD.
+- June 7th, 2022 – Senators Lummis and Gillibrand introduced the “Responsible Financial Innovation Act” seeking to act as a new federal law for stablecoins exempting these digital assets from taxes for small-scale payments under $200.
 Stablecoins play an essential role in the DeFi ecosystem.

 - June 3rd, 2022 – New York legislators passed a bill addressing environmental concerns and banning crypto mining that is carbon-based.
 Bitcoin uses Proof Of Work; an energy-demanding software algorithm that requires computational power.

-- June 8th, 2021- President Nayib Bukele sends out his Bitcoin Law project to congress with the aim of promoting real financial inclusion and a dynamic economy.
+- June 8th, 2021- President Nayib Bukele sends out his Bitcoin Law project to congress to promote real financial inclusion and a dynamic economy.
 The Law was preliminarily approved by 62 general votes from the General Financial Legislation committee.